Multiplicative Equivariant Thom Spectra & Structured Real Orientations: Strongly Even Towers, the Cohomological Slice Tower Lifting Orientations

-In this section we isolate arguments that would otherwise be repeated several times.
+In this subsection we isolate arguments that would otherwise be repeated several times.
 We hope this is also a benefit for the reader with different applications in mind.
 For readability, we do not state these results in full generality, but our proofs suggest straightforward generalizations. \\For future work, we require these results in the level of generality of \(R\)-module Thom spectra; the reader only interested in \cref{mainthm:BPR} and \cref{mainthm: lifting orientations} loses nothing by assuming \(R=\mathbb{S}\).
 For simplicity, we will assume that \(R\) is a \( \E_{\infty}^G \)-ring, but this is not strictly needed. \\The arguments in this section are generalizations of the main argument in the sketch proof of \cref{mainthm:BPR} from the beginning of \cref{part:applications}.
-The main idea of this section can be summarized as follows: It is often easier to lift a non-equivariant \(\E_{\dim(V)}\)-map \(\mathrm{M}f^e\to E^e\) to an equivariant \(\E_V\)-map \(\mathrm{M}f\to E\), than it is to lift an equivariant but non-multiplicative map \(\mathrm{M}f\to E\) to an \(\E_V\)-map.
+The main idea of this section can be summarized as follows: It is often easier to lift a non-equivariant \(\E_{\dim(V)}\)-map \(\mathrm{M}f^e\to E^e\) to an equivariant \(\E_V\)-map \(\mathrm{M}f\to E\), than it is to lift an equivariant but non-multiplicative map \(\mathrm{M}f\to E\) to an \(\E_V\)-map. \\For historical reasons, and because we mainly have \(\MU\) in mind, in this section we will write \(\mathrm{M}f\) instead of \(\Th(f)\) for Thom spectra.